Skip to Content

 Agriculture Committee

-The House Committee on Agriculture was created on May 3, 1820, after Lewis Williams of North Carolina sponsored a resolution to create the Committee which gave agricultural issues equal weight with commercial and manufacturing interests.
-The Committee has, by direct action of the House, secured jurisdiction over agriculturally related subjects and issues facing farmers and ranchers and the rural communities they call home to make sure all Americans have food, fiber, and fuel.
+The Committee has jurisdiction over agriculturally related subjects and issues facing farmers and ranchers and the rural communities they call home to make sure all Americans have food, fiber, and fuel.
 One of the highest priorities of the Committee is crafting the Farm Bill.
 The Farm Bill typically is renewed about every five years.
 Since the 1930s, Congress has enacted 18 farm bills.

-Subcommittee on General Farm Commodities, Risk Management, and Credit
+Subcommittee on General Farm Commodities, Risk Management, and Credit, Vice Chair

 The Subcommittee has jurisdiction over policies, statutes, and markets relating to commodities including barley, cotton, cottonseed, corn, grain sorghum, honey, mohair, oats, other oilseeds, peanuts, pulse crops, rice, soybeans, sugar, wheat, and wool; the Commodity Credit Corporation; risk management policies and statutes, including Federal Crop Insurance; producer data and privacy issues; agricultural credit; and related oversight of such issues.